 The CEO has an entitlement in accordance with his employment contract for periods of annual leave.
 The dates requested are conducive to the operations of the City.

-That Council APPROVES the request from the Chief Executive Officer for annual leave for the period 28 December 2016 to 13 January 2017 inclusive.
+MOVED Cr Hollywood, SECONDED Cr McLean that Council APPROVES the request from the Chief Executive Officer for annual leave for the period 28 December 2016 to 13 January 2017 inclusive.